volcano-sh/volcano/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Bug Report or Feature Request
-about: Create a Bug to help us improve
+about: Create a Bug/Feature to help us improve
 title: ''
 labels: ''
 assignees: ''